Ishan007-bot/NoteBookLLM_RAG/README.md

-# NotebookRAG — Chat with your PDFs
+# NotebookRAG — Chat with your documents

-A NotebookLM-style web app that lets you upload a PDF and ask questions about it.
-Answers are grounded in the document and cite specific page numbers — when the document doesn't contain an answer, the model says so explicitly instead of hallucinating.
+A NotebookLM-style web app that lets you upload a document (PDF, Word, text, markdown, or CSV) and ask questions about it.
+Answers are grounded in the document and cite specific page or row numbers — when the document doesn't contain an answer, the model says so explicitly instead of hallucinating.

 Built with Next.js 16, Groq (Llama-3.3-70B), Google Gemini embeddings, Qdrant vector DB, and the Vercel AI SDK.